 You get practically instantaneous, same-day transfers on all your transactions, too.
 This is because we use your local payment networks, not the SWIFT network, so your money is received in one business day or less—without the hefty fees.

-So if you’re looking to find a difference between BACS and CHAPS, try Airwallex instead for a cheaper, faster alternative.
+So if you’re looking to find a difference between BACS and CHAPS, try Airwallex foreign currency accounts instead for a cheaper, faster alternative.

 Get in touch with us today for a demo, and see how we can help you take the hassle out of making your business payments.